 Once the solution is agreed upon, you should come to an agreement with your marketing/sales team and upper management, or your agency partner, on what success looks like.
 More specifically, what metrics are you going to measure to determine success?

 The discovery, solution evaluation, and success assessment using performance metrics aren’t just one-time events.
 With marketing, you can’t just “set it and forget it.”
 The business world and your market aren’t static.
 Your challenges, requirements, and definitions of success can change dramatically over time.
-Consequently, they should be evaluated at least every 6 - 12 months.
+Consequently, they should be evaluated at least every 6 to 12 months.

 Doing so, keeping a close eye on the performance metrics, and maintaining regular communication with your agency will help you achieve your desired inbound marketing results and increase the revenue that’s directed from these specific efforts.